 a light-headed feeling, like you might pass out;

 severe or ongoing pain in your joints;

-lactic acidosis - unusual muscle pain, trouble breathing, stomach pain, vomiting, slow or irregular heart rate, dizziness, feeling cold, or feeling very weak or tired;
+lactic acidosis - unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired;

 serious skin reaction - itching, blisters, breakdown of the outer layer of skin;

 ketoacidosis (too much acid in the blood) - nausea, vomiting, stomach pain, confusion, unusual drowsiness, or trouble breathing;